paulohenrique-gh/neovim-config/README.md

 ## Setting up `init.lua`

-If there is any current `init.lua` file, back it up before proceding
+If you already have an existing init.lua file, it's recommended to back it up before proceeding.
+You can do this with the following commands:

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak